doritlya1997/music-recommendation-system/README.md

 poetry install
 ````

+### Creating tables into PostgresSQL Database
+- Open `pgAdmin`/`Data Grip`/ whatever tool you use, and run the scripts in: `scripts/RDS_scripts/create_table_scripts.sql`

-### Data Preparation and loading into PostgreSQL Database
+### Tracks Data Preparation and Loading into PostgreSQL Database
 To preprocess the 1 Million tracks dataset and load into PostgreSQL DB, we need to:

-- Download the dataset from the link (https://www.kaggle.com/datasets/amitanshjoshi/spotify-1million-tracks?source=post_page-----5780cabfe194--------------------------------)
+- Download the dataset from the [kaggle.com/Spotify_1Million_Tracks](https://www.kaggle.com/datasets/amitanshjoshi/spotify-1million-tracks?source=post_page-----5780cabfe194--------------------------------)
 - Place the dataset here: `scripts/data/spotify_data.csv`
 - Add a `scripts/secrets1.py` file with your database credentials:
   ```